saverymax/selective_indexing/README.md

 ## Testing
 To measure performance of the system, validation and test datasets are included with the SIS package.
-To run the models on these datasets, include the --validation or --test option as shown in the example below.
+To run the models on these datasets, include the --validation or --test option, as shown in the example below.
 Input one or the other, not both.
 These tests are not affected by the --predict-medline option